 Timelines are subject to change.

 We acknowledge that while port-related developments provide local, regional, and national benefits, they also have the potential to affect those who live, work, or play in and around port lands and waters.

 Our approach to public engagement is based on two-way communication and open dialogue, working together to ensure the community, the environment, and the economy are all considered during project planning.

-To learn more about the project, and share your input, please visit our project engagement site and complete the project survey.
+To learn more about the project, please visit our project engagement site.

 On June 28, 2022, from 10:30 a.m. to noon, we hosted an online information session to share information about the project, answer your questions and gather your feedback.

 - Read the presentation provided at the online information session

 - Watch the recording of the online information session

 - Read the Q&A summary